Convention of Calcutta

-The Convention of Calcutta or Anglo-Chinese Convention of 1890, officially the Convention Between Great Britain and China Relating to Sikkim and Tibet, (中英藏印條約 (Zhōng yīng zàng yìn tiáoyuē)) was a treaty between Britain and Qing China relating to Tibet and the Kingdom of Sikkim.
+The Convention of Calcutta or Anglo-Chinese Convention of 1890, officially the Convention Between Great Britain and China Relating to Sikkim and Tibet, (中英藏印條約 (Zhōng yīng zàng yìn tiáoyuē, Convention Between Great Britain and China Regarding Tibet and India)) was a treaty between Britain and Qing China relating to Tibet and the Kingdom of Sikkim.
 It was signed by Viceroy of India Lord Lansdowne and the Chinese Amban in Tibet, Sheng Tai, on 17 March 1890 in Calcutta, India.

 The Convention recognized a British protectorate over Sikkim and demarcated the Sikkim–Tibet border.

 China is said to have negotiated the treaty without consulting Tibet, and the Tibetans refused to recognize it.
 China's inability to deliver on the treaty eventually necessitated a British expedition to Tibet in 1904, setting in motion a long chain of developments in the history of Tibet.
 Modern international law jurists state that the convention exposed the Chinese 'impotence' in Tibet.

 The boundary established between Sikkim and Tibet in the treaty still survives today, as part of the China–India border.
 It has an impact on the modern day Doklam dispute between China, India and Bhutan.